Full Setup Guide

 When everything is set, click Save and close the window to apply your changes.

-Go to your store and log in as a customer who matches the rule you just set.
+Go to your store and log in as a customer who matches the logic you just set.
 If you choose all customers, you won't need to log in.

 Navigate to a product or collection with the quote form enabled.
 Click Add to Quote, fill in the form, and click Submit Quote.